 Dag 15 - Khama Rhino Sanctuary

 Heading south from Maun, we drive through the wide open spaces of the Kalahari Desert on our way to the Khama Rhino Sanctuary.
 This is a community based wildlife project established in 1992 to assist in saving the vanishing rhino, restore an area formerly teeming with wildlife to its previous natural state and to provide economic benefits to the local Batswana community through tourism and the sustainable use of natural resources.
-We hope to spot some of the elusive rhino on an afternoon game drive.
+We hope to spot some of the endangered rhino on a game drive.

 Dag 16 - Johannesburg

 Crossing back into South Africa, we make our way to Johannesburg where the tour ends in the late afternoon at +/- 18:00 at the hotel.

 Blijf op de hoogte van onze reizen en lees de nieuwsbrief.